 Survey responses are compiled anonymously in a database, helping us to track trends and hot spots, and also to help other homeschoolers.
 Your contribution is valued in this ongoing project.
 Please take a few minutes to fill out the questionnaire.

 Spread the word: Brochures

-Meet in Real Life: Workshops
+Meet in Real Life (or Virtually!): Workshops

 As part of our mission, AHEM volunteers—all experienced homeschooling parents—are available to facilitate workshops or guide discussion groups on a variety of topics related to homeschooling.
 Sessions are typically one-and-a-half to two hours in length and are conducted informally with ample opportunity for questions and discussion.
 Availability of a specific topic is dependent on which AHEM volunteers are able and willing to present.
 AHEM offers these free of charge, but we always appreciate an honorarium to cover expenses if a host is able to offer it.
 Expenses include handouts and travel—we are based in Arlington, MA.
 Get in touch and we’ll hammer out the details!
 We always enjoy meeting with real live Massachusetts homeschoolers.